shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/world-generation-ore.md

 We've got our copper ore block, but it doesn't generate in the world so it's not very useful to players.
 Let's fix that.

-The first thing we'll need to do is create a class called `ModWorldGeneration` in the `world` sub-package in our mod.
+The first thing we'll need to do is create a class called `ModWorldGen` in the `world` sub-package in our mod.
 This class will implement Forge's `IWorldGenerator` interface which is used to hook into Minecraft's world generation.

 {% highlight java linenos %}
 package net.shadowfacts.tutorial.world;